P1ntas/Large-Scale-Software-Development/factsheets/team3/anete_pereira.md

-# Factsheet for Amanda Oliveira
+# Factsheet for Anete Pereira

 ## Sprint 0